barryclark/jekyll-now/_posts/2021-02-26-february2021update.md

 There are some extra steps after generating the schematic such as generating the netlist and assigning footprints and values to each component, but I won't go over that here.
 If you're interested just follow the tutorial linked above!

 After my schematic was created, I got to do the PCB layout.
-This basically allowed me to place all the footprints of each component, dictate the cutout of the PCB, add labels, and route connections between pins.
+This basically allowed me to place all the footprints of each component, dictate the cutout of the PCB, add labels, and route connections between pins as you can see in the image below.

 ![](https://raw.githubusercontent.com/zotbins/zbceblog/master/images/feb2021-images/pcb_layout.png)